Patient Billing & Financial Services

 Minnesota State Law also requires clinics and health systems to post charges for common clinic services and the average reimbursement received from commercial and government payers.

-- You may view the required clinic charge and payment information here.
+- You may view the required clinic charge and payment information here: PDF

 - The disclosure of clinic pricing information is meant to be informative ― the actual amount a patient may owe out of pocket is based on the individual’s insurance.